 Service sheets are a matter of personal choice.
 If personalised service sheets are to be printed you can organise these directly with a printer, having first consulted the clergy as to what is normally included.
 It would assist with the smooth running of your wedding if your printed service sheets are delivered to St Mark’s Parish Office at least two days before the wedding.
-Alternatively, the Office at St Mark’s is able to produce an attractive service sheet for you at a competitive price.
 Do ask for details.

 There is no charge for permission to take photographs.
-If you wish to make a video recording a charge will be made.
+If you wish to make a video recording a charge will be made and a licence is required.
 The clergy need to discuss details with your photographer before the service begins.

 If for any reason the wedding has to be cancelled or postponed, it is important that this be confirmed in writing at the earliest possible time.

-We ask that you pay the wedding fees in cash at the rehearsal, so fees can be distributed to the organist, verger, etc.
+We ask that you pay the wedding fees when the banns are first read at St Mark’s, so fees can be distributed to the organist, verger, etc.

 Only petals may be used at the front of church.
 If non-degradable confetti is used, we ask that you do so round the side of the building near the vestry door.
 We appreciate your co-operation in helping your church to look well cared for!

 For more information or to book a wedding contact the church office by calling 01423 544528 Mon, Tues, Wed, Thurs, Fri, 9am-12noon or by filling in the contact from below.